CANITEY/obsidian/2 - Source Material/Videos/Git by Prime.md

 --global <other flags> # used to get/set property in the global space `~/.gitconfig`

---list # lists all configs and the values assigned to
+--list # lists all configs and the values assigned to it

+--unset <property> # used to unset the first property value
 ```